andedu15/timedQuiz/README.md

 ## Usage

-Open deployed app at
+Open deployed app at https://andedu15.github.io/timedQuiz/

- - Click on "Generate Password" button.
+ - Click on "Start Quiz" button.

- - Choose the LENGTH of your password.
+ - You will see a timer and the first question.

- - Choose if you want LOWERCASE.
+ - Choose your answer.
+After your selection, you will see the correct answer (green) and wrong answer (red).